 Open the package and moisten the peat moss packing material if it’s dry, and then loosely rewrap the roots.
 Plant as soon as possible.
 In the meantime, keep the package in a cool place out of direct sun and protect from freezing.

 Healthy bulbs are firm without any soft or mushy spots.
 Some surface mold is natural and won’t affect growth.

 Bareroot plants may look like a lifeless jumble of roots, but the plants will grow vigorously once they’re in the ground.

 Potted plants will arrive with the foliage trimmed from this summer's growth.

 Plants will arrive in one of three stages of growth depending on the plant and the time of year.

 - Plants with green leafy growth: Wait to plant until after the last frost date.

-- Plants with no top growth, or with dried-out foliage from the previous year: The plant is dormant and will sprout from the buds at the soil line.
+- Plants with no top growth, or with dried-out foliage from the previous year: May arrive with an "I'm Sleeping" sticker.
+The plant is dormant and will sprout from the buds at the soil line.
 You can plant these dormant plants right away.

-- Shrubs with bare twigs: The plant is dormant.
+- Shrubs with bare twigs: May arrive with an "I'm Sleeping" sticker.
+The plant is dormant.
 Look for green buds or scrape the bark with your fingernail.
 If you see green tissue under the bark the plant is healthy.
 Plant as soon as possible.